 We follow the requirements of the latest DFE advice (Supporting Pupils at school with medical conditions at school-August 2017).

-Any medicines that are required to be taken are kept in the school office and parents sign a form to detail when and how they need to be taken.
+Any medicines that are required to be taken are kept in the school office, in the fridge where necessary and parents sign a form to detail when and how they need to be taken.
 Any toileting or eating needs are managed sensitively and in consultation with the parents to agree the best approach.
 Please ask at the Office for the Academy's Intimate Care Policy if you require it.